-"Our conversation will stay between us."

-"I am not a counselor, however, I can provide you with the information that I have.
+- Our conversation will stay between us." - I am not a counsellor, however, I can provide you with the information that I have.
 There are some people/organizations that may be able to provide some support to you and/or your family.
-Would you like to know about them?"

-"Here are the details of the service including the location, times that the service is open, the cost (if applicable), transport options and the name of the person you can talk to."

-"Is there anyone that you trust that you can go to for support, maybe a family member or a friend?
-Would you like to use my phone to call anyone that you need at this moment?"

-"When it comes to next steps, what you want and feel comfortable with is the most important consideration."

-"Do not feel pressure to make any decisions now.
-You can think about things and always change your mind in the future."

-"I cannot talk to anyone on your behalf to try to resolve the situation.
-But what I can do is support you during our conversation and listen to your concerns."

-"It sounds like you have a plan for how you would like to go from here.
+Would you like to know about them?" - "Here are the details of the service including the location, times that the service is open, the cost (if applicable), transport options and the person's name for who you can talk to." - Is there anyone that you trust that you can go to for support, maybe a family member or a friend?
+Would you like to use my phone to call anyone that you need at this moment?" - When it comes to next steps, what you want and feel comfortable with is the most important consideration." - "Do not feel pressure to make any decisions now.
+You can think about things and always change your mind in the future." - "I cannot talk to anyone on your behalf to try to resolve the situation.
+But what I can do is support you during our conversation and listen to your concerns." - "It sounds like you have a plan for how you would like to go from here.
 That is a positive step."

-"It sounds like you have a plan for how you would like to go from here.
-That is a positive step."

-How should ste
+How should I proceed step by step?

-for ps

-doroceed ep by step?
-Vhat are the guidelines ychological first aid?
+What are the guidelines for psychological first aid?